swhitefi/Comparative_Genomics/day1_afternoon/README.md

 > Note: Dont forget to put the actual path to the refeerence sequence in place of /path-to-reference/

-Open the file Rush_KPC_266__filter_gatk.vcf and have a look at 7th column.
-Take a glance at the rows with 'pass_filter' in its 7 column.
+Lets look at some of the filtered positions.

 ```
 grep 'pass_filter' Rush_KPC_266__filter_gatk.vcf | head
 ```

-The quality filters that we generally employ to get high quality variants are:
-FQ: Consensus Quality
-MQ: Mapping quality.
-DP: Depth of reads supporting that variant.
-QUAL: Overall quality of the variant called.

-But going forward you can use other parameters as well based on your requirements.
+caveat: These filter criterias should be applied carefully after giving some thoughts based on the type of library, coverage, average mapping quality, type of analysis and other such requirements.

 More Info on VCF format and parameter specifications can be found [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwjzkcSP4MfLAhUDyYMKHU3yDwMQFggjMAA&url=https%3A%2F%2Fsamtools.github.io%2Fhts-specs%2FVCFv4.2.pdf&usg=AFQjCNGFka33WgRmvOfOfp4nSaCzkV95HA&sig2=6Xb3XDaZfghadZfcnnPQxw&cad=rja "VCF format Specs.")

 >ii.
 Remove indels and keep only SNPS that passed our filter criteria using [vcftools](http://vcftools.sourceforge.net/man_latest.html vcftools manual):

-In most outbreak studies, we are trying to find how these outbreak samples differ and evolve from the reference/index genome.
+In most of the phylogenetic analysis, we are trying to find how these samples differ and evolve from the reference/index genome.
 Many tools that carry out such type of phylogenetic analysis requires a consensus sequences containing only variant calls(SNPs).
 Though there are few tools that take into consideration both SNPs and Indels and give a greater resolution.
 Now we will try to construct a consensus sequence using only SNP calls.

 vcftools is a program package that is especially written to work with vcf file formats.
-It thus saves your precious time by making available all the common operations with a single command.
+It thus saves your precious time by making available all the common operations that you would like to perfome on vcf file using a single command.

-Lets remove indels from our final vcf file and keep only variants that passed the filters.
+Now, Lets remove indels from our final vcf file and keep only variants that passed our filter criteria(positions with pass_filter in their FILTER column).

 ```
 vcftools --vcf Rush_KPC_266__filter_gatk.vcf --keep-filtered pass_filter --remove-indels --recode --recode-INFO-all --out
 Rush_KPC_266__filter_onlysnp
 ```

-Notice the details that were printed out in STDOUT.
+Notice the details that were printed out in STDOUT.(How many sites were retained out of total site?)

 >iii.
 Generate Consensus fasta file from filtered variants using vcftools:

 A consensus fasta sequence will contain alleles from reference sequence at positions where no variants were observed and variants that were observed at positions described in vcf file.

+Run these below commands to generatea consensus fasta sequence.

 ```
 bgzip Rush_KPC_266__filter_onlysnp.recode.vcf